 When pressed for any favourite image, or the one that had the most impact, from his career he refuses to pick out anything.
 "Really for me it's the total of the images.
 I don't think that any one photograph changes things and in any case on any given day I might choose a different image."
 He adds: "I'm much more interested in creating image.
 They're just photographs that are useful and powerful.
 They're important because they are of today."

-He explains: "I'm very interested in publishing, developing my foundations and using photography in many ways.
-Dispatches has lots of great writers contributing, such as Paul Theroux and Samantha Power, and, of course, great photography."
+"I'm very interested in publishing, developing my foundations and using photography in many ways."

-Although when not visiting the ‘trouble spots' of the world with his camera in hand, he lives in the South of France with his wife, Fiona, their two children and an assortment of animals it's clear from talking to Gary Knight that he's a driven man.
+Although when not visiting the ‘trouble spots' of the world with his camera in hand, he lives in Boston, USA with his wife Fiona, their two children and an assortment of animals.
+It's clear from talking to Gary Knight that he's a driven man.
 A driven man, with camera in hand, who seems to have a clear path for the future even though he is already over two decades into his own photographic journey.